mrismanaziz/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## When is a door not a door?
+When it's ajar.